ServiceNow/azimuth/docs/docs/user-guide/exploration-space/utterance-details.md

           be added as a 4th element at the top.
     * By clicking on the blue chevrons, the prediction results after each post-processing step can be viewed, including the model's output before any post-processing.
-* **Smart tags** (where applicable): An automatically computed tag highlighting a certain characteristic of the utterance (e.g., long sentences, utterance is missing a verb, utterance contains multiple sentences).
+* **Smart tags** (where applicable): An automatically computed tag highlighting a certain characteristic of the utterance (e.g., long utterances, utterance is missing a verb, utterance contains multiple sentences).
 For more information, see [Smart Tags](../../key-concepts/smart-tags.md).
 * **Proposed Action** (editable): You can add a proposed action to identify further steps required